TilaniDW/Portfolio/README.md

 #### UK Packaging Delivery Feasibility Study (Group Project)
 🔗 https://github.com/TilaniDW/GroupProject

-*Evaluating the financial and operational viability of an in-house delivery model using Python, Google API, and Tableau.*
+> *Evaluating the financial and operational viability of an in-house delivery model using Python, Google API, and Tableau.*

-> Each project README contains detailed documentation of the approach, methodology, and insights gained.
-Whether you’re here to explore my work, collaborate, or simply learn more about data analytics, I hope you find value in these analyses!

 💡 If you have any questions or feedback, feel free to reach out!
 I am always open to collaboration and discussions about data analytics.